|

 seats were comfortable and I sensed that I was sitting somewhat higher than in

 my VS. I liked it.
 Would I buy one?
 Too early to tell."
+"It is difficult to tell by

 evaluating the test bed vehicle alone how the final product will be, but based